sncarenyang/sncarenyang/README.md

 ## 🧠 About Me

-With a background in Physics, Electrical Engineering, and Software Development, I combine strong analytical thinking with hands-on engineering skills.
+With a background in Physics, Electrical Engineering, and Software, I combine strong analytical thinking with hands-on engineering skills.

 Previously worked as a software engineer in international teams, building backend systems, APIs, and data workflows.
 I enjoy turning complex technical concepts into real-world applications.